Herbivore-sama/crap_playlist_thing/README.md

 Further down the road, I might add basic playlist editing features as well if I can be bothered (stuff like album shuffle would be nice).

+Turns out that Foobar2000 doesn't insert accented characters into .m3u files.
+Additionally, if you insert them manually, Python doesn't like it.
+This one sounds like a headache.

 ---

 ## Instructions